alxrnz2/GPX-File-Clean-Up/README.md

 ## Simplify

-GPX files out of Strava and other trackers can contain more metadata than necessary.
+GPX files from Strava and other trackers can contain unnecessary, clunky metadata.
 The `simplify_gpx.py` script removes timestamps and extensions.

-It can be modified to remove other metadata by adding `point.[data]...` per the file comments.
-(Or timestamps / extensions can be left.)
+The script can be modified to remove other metadata by adding `point.[data]...` per the file comments.
+(Or timestamps / extensions can be left in place.)